stefanbohacek/belongbot4000/README.md

 The account is set as private to avoid sending out notifications to retweeted users (unless they follow the bot).

-As of [February 2017](https://twittercommunity.com/t/how-do-i-use-the-twitter-api-to-approve-a-follower-request-for-a-protected-account/82579), there is no way to approve follower requests for a protected account via the Twitter API, so please DM the bot with "follow me" for a manual follow-back.
+As of [February 2017](https://twittercommunity.com/t/how-do-i-use-the-twitter-api-to-approve-a-follower-request-for-a-protected-account/82579), there is no way to approve follower requests for a protected account via the Twitter API, so you need to follow the bot and wait to be approved.
+(You can send the bot a DM to notify me.)

 ## Technical stuff